 Snow and rain can cause property damage if you don’t take any precautionary measures.
 It’s better to have a “Snow/Rain Preparation Checklist” to avoid wasting your money.

 To get started, you need to find any exposed pipes in the attic or basement to keep them from bursting.
 Check the exterior drain, as it might be clogged by debris or polythene bags.
 Insulate your walls to avoid the growth of mold.
-You should also turn off the water faucets and fix the water pipes to avoid problems.
+You should also get in touch with experts from spray foam insulation Tampa to insulate your walls with thelp to avoid the growth of mold.

 6. Inspect the Drainage System